tomglynch/tglyn.ch/src/blog/amstel_gold.md

 - Thanks to La Flamme Rouge and all the other twitter users who chipped in
 - I'll keep an eye out on twitter if anyone else wants to get involved
-- I'm looking for a software engineering job, lemme know if you're building something fun
+- I'm looking for a software engineering job, let me know if you're building something fun
 - Oh and hit up my socials or subscribe down below if you wanna stay up to date on it 😊